Keanu Reeves: 2023–present: career progression and books

 In May 2024, Netflix won litigation over the rights to the Reeves-produced Conquest series, with the footage reverting to their ownership alongside being reimbursed for $8.78 million worth of creator Carl Erik Rinsch's misused production money.
 That June, Reeves and Dogstar announced their Summer Vacation Tour, with shows scheduled from August to September in the US and Canada.
 On July 23, 2024, Reeves published a novel, The Book of Elsewhere, co-written with China Miéville, a telling of the story of BRZRKR.
 The first issue of the second volume of the Bloodlines series, A Faceful of Bullets, written with Jason Aaron and art by Francesco Manna was released the following day after a delay from June.
 Another BRZRKR Bloodlines spin-off, titled The Lost Book of B released on August 21, 2024.
 He joined Graham Hancock in the second season of the series Ancient Apocalypse on Netflix, where he discussed his insights into storytelling as an act of preserving culture.
+In October 2024, Reeves made his motorsport debut in the Toyota GR Cup North America where he finished in 25th and 24th place in Race 1 and 2, respectively, at the Indianapolis Motor Speedway.
 Reeves starred in the Armored Core episode of the animated anthology series Secret Level.
 In April, Reeves was cast as the voice of Shadow the Hedgehog in the third installment of the Sonic the Hedgehog film series, Sonic the Hedgehog 3, which released on December 20, 2024.
 He also voiced the character in a DLC for the video game Shadow Generations, developed as a tie-in for the film.

 In January 2025, Reeves had an uncredited role voicing a stop-motion Lumon building in the second season of the television series Severance.
 In June 2025, Reeves reprised his role as John Wick in the series spin-off film Ballerina, starring Ana de Armas.
-Reeves then starred alongside Seth Rogen and Aziz Ansari in the latter's directorial debut, Good Fortune.
+Reeves then appeared in the comedy Good Fortune, starring alongside Seth Rogen and Aziz Ansari, the latter's directorial debut.
+Writing about Reeves' performance, the critic from Rolling Stone thought it was "divine".
 In September 2025, Reeves made his Broadway debut in a production of Waiting for Godot directed by Jamie Lloyd, alongside Bill & Ted co-star Alex Winter.

+Reeves starred in Jonah Hill's black comedy film Outcome which was released on Apple TV+ in 2026.

+Dogstar released their fourth studio album on May 29, 2026 "All In Now" with Dillion Street Records.

+In June 2026, he reprised his role as the voice of Duke Kaboom in Toy Story 5.